 Being a transplant in Seattle is exhausting.
 Every other weekend, college buddies just “happen to be in town,” someone from high school is “looking to possibly move here,” or the anomaly, you actually plan well in advance for a friend to come visit.

 Whether you mocked up Excel spreadsheets to prep like a lunatic or simply woke up to a rogue knock on the door, the debilitating pressure is on you to show your guests a great time, even if it’s just one meal with a cousin who’s passing through on the way to Vancouver.
-It has to be an essential “Seattle” spot, with good summer patio potential, food you can’t find anywhere else, and if things get awkward, plenty of booze.
+It has to be an essential “Seattle” spot with food you can’t find anywhere else, and if things get awkward, plenty of booze.
 Here’s where to go to make your friends jealous that you live here every single time.

 If it’s nice out, Marination Ma Kai is mandatory.
-It can be a schlep to West Seattle, but the skyline waterfront view and Hawaiian-Korean-Mexican fusion street food are worth the drive or water taxi ride and make for the perfect dusk dinner or late lunch.
-Plus, there are plenty of meat-free options just in case someone decided to go vegan for the week.
+It can be a schlep to West Seattle, but the skyline waterfront view and the food that falls somewhere between Hawaiian, Korean, and Mexican are worth the drive or water taxi, and make for the perfect dinner or lunch.
+Plus, the “sexy tofu” is delicious whether or not you decided to go vegan for the week.
 Stake out a picnic table on the patio under the twinkly lights and grab a round of lychee margaritas, kalbi beef tacos, and some mac salads.
 Add a basket of fries with the “nunya sauce” and your friends will probably never want to leave.

 If you don’t take your friends to Fremont Brewing Company, they’re not really your friends.
-FBC is a hoppy Disneyland whether you’re a craft beer nerd or you don’t know (or care) what a goze is.
+FBC is a hoppy Disneyland whether you’re a craft beer nerd or you don’t know (or care) what a gose is.
 Spend a few hours hanging here for the long picnic tables, free pretzels, massive patio, and two seasonal Randalls (infused beers) that rotate so quickly you’ll never have the same one twice (we miss you, lemon thyme peppercorn).
-The key here is that you can bring your own food, making Paseo sandwiches to-go and flights of local beer our favorite Fremont one-two punch.
+The key here is that you can bring your own food, making pizzas from The Masonry and flights of local beer one of our favorite Fremont combinations.

 Ba Bar is where to go when your out-of-town friends want Seattle pho, but also want to party.
 There’s this dark, kind of sexy vibe, jazzy music, and a bar that’s so tall it requires a ladder to get to the Maker’s Mark.
 Show up early to avoid the crowds, knock back a few rounds of Nguyen Nasties (gin, rhubarb syrup, lemon, prosecco), and eat pho - or don’t.
 The appetizers here (like lemongrass beef skewers and caramel chicken wings) are so good you could make a full meal out of them.
 Afterwards, don’t miss a $2 pastry from the sweets window.